harsheev/CBC_NewsArticles/README.md

   - Model_visualization.ipynb
   This notebook uses pyLDAvis toolset to visualize the selected LDA model and draw other insights which help in better understanding the different topics.

+NOTE: Click on the "Open in Colab" button in the .ipynb files to access them in an interactive google colab environment.

 2. The data set used is stored as a csv file in CA_news.zip

 3. Files named- corpus.pkl, dictionary.gensim, text_data.pkl are files created in Data_cleaning.ipynb and are used to create LDA models later on.